Bhawna-ux/OLIST-Sales-Analysis/README.md

 * Product Analysis : Examined popular and unpopular product categories , priced strategies and customer reviews <br>

  ### Trends
-  * There is consistent growth in number of visitors, orders and sales amount with growth rate 21%, 20%, 20% respectively. <br> During festivals customers offline shopping for urgent needs to avoid potential delivery delays. <br>
+   * There is consistent growth in number of visitors, orders and sales amount with growth rate 21%, 20%, 20% respectively. <br>
+   * During festivals customers offline shopping for urgent needs to avoid potential delivery delays. <br>
  ### Delivery Pattern
    * Order reach carriers more promptly than they are delivered to customers.
 This can be due to long distance, overwhelming volume,weather conditions or incorrect address.
    * There is high demand during November 2017 and 2018 March which causes late delivery spikes.
    * So the overwhelming volume can be the main reason of carrier delays.
  ### Customer Behavior
    * With 4.09 of Customer Satisfaction Score (CSAT), OLIST has 14% negative reviews, 76% Postive and 8% neutral. <br>
    * Late deliveries and bad product quality affects customer feedback.
  ### Product Analysis
    * Bed Bath Table has highest number of orders (9.4K) but Health Beauty generates highest sale amount (1.3M) with highest positive feedback (0.80).<br>
    * Security and Services is least popular among all products with number of orders 2 and having negative feedback (0.50)

  ### Payment
    * 74% of transaction includes payment with credit card. ,br>
    * With the average of installments 2.85 <br>
    * Some peole are using multiple voucher in one order.

+# Recommendations
+ * Special Offers and Deals : Leaverage seasonal events holidays to run targeted promotions and attract customers.
+ * Strategic Warehouse Locations : Evaluate the startegic placement of warehouses to minimize delivery times and costs.
+ * Supply Chain Partnership : Foster strong relationship with suppliers and logistic providers to ensure efficient chain operations.
+ * Top Product : Promote high demand product to attract customers and sales.